Retail $65.00

 Wavelength appears to be 488nm on the button.

-Feed the laser pointer a pair of AAA cells first, and then you'll be ready to rock.
+Feed the laser pen a pair of AAA cells first, and then you'll be ready to rock.

-To use the laser pointer, just aim it at something you wish to point out, and press & release the button on the tailcap.
-Press and release it again to neutralise the laser pointer.
+To use the laser pen, just aim it at something you wish to point out, and press & release the button on the tailcap.
+Press and release it again to neutralise the laser pen.

 To change the batteries in this laser, unscrew the tailcap, and set it aside.